 “Come on light, change already!” muttered Elizabeth Emily Andrews, already stressing out and here it was only eight o’clock in the morning.
 She gripped the steering wheel tightly, sideways glancing at her wristwatch.
 Yeppers, it was official, she was going to be late to work for the third time this week.
-“CRAP!” she exclaimed, pushing herself back into the seat, and gruffly folding her arms in front of her to pout.
-She glared through the windshield at the lazy red traffic signal and tried willing it to change.
+“CRAP!” she exclaimed, pushing herself back into the seat, and gruffly folding her arms in front of her, pouting.
+She glared through the windshield at the lazy red traffic signal and tried willing it into changing.
 "Fat chance," she muttered, giving the object of her frustration a nice loud raspberry, “PHFFFFT!"

 “Ahhhhhh,” she sighed, grinning and feeling a little bit better.

 It really wasn’t all her fault you know, interns get all the crappy shifts she reasoned.
 She kept telling herself, "Couple more years Lizzie, just a couple more years."
 Then she’d be a resident, and move up the hospital pecking order, far enough at least to earn a semi normal work day and a decent nights sleep!
 She lingered on that thought, enjoying the moment, when the light changed from red to green.
 A polite little toot from the VW behind her jolted her back to reality, and she made her way quickly across the intersection, heading toward the on ramp for the 110 freeway.
 Thus began the twenty-five minute drive from foggy San Pedro to smoggy